TuftsCTSI/SyntheticOMOP/README.md

 ### Concepts

 All concept references use string aliases defined in the `concepts` section.
-Raw integer concept codes are not allowed.
+Raw integer concept codes are not allowed in patient or template definitions.
+This makes configs readable and reviewable: every medical code has a human-readable label, and all codes used in a scenario are declared in one place.

 ```yaml
 concepts: